Cluny MacPherson Antique Engraving Print

 Cluny MacPherson Antique Engraving Print - We recently acquired a large late 19th century engraving of Cluny MacPherson - Chief of Clan Chattan.
-The print has some foxing and a stain in the bottom corner but it has made a great addition to the office - studio.
+The print has some foxing and a stain in the bottom corner.

 So we thought we would share a few other images of the great Cluny MacPherson's of the past.

 If interested in purchasing this original antique print please email us.